ConvivialityLabs/devops-nido/README.md

 Nido is licensed under the Affero GNU Public license, which can be found in this repository.
-In short, it means that you can freely use, modify, and share this code, but you are required to make your modifications publicly availible.
+In short, it means that you can freely use, modify, and share this code, but you are required to make your modifications publicly available.

 ## Development Setup

-Nido is in a very early stage of development and only availible as a `git` repository;
+Nido is in a very early stage of development and only available as a `git` repository;
 there are no source or binary releases at present.
 To install from git, make sure you have Python version 3.10 or greater installed.
 After cloning the repo, you can get up and running in three steps (all instructions are for macOS or Linux):